Pennsylvania Court Records

 Is Pennsylvania a Common Law State for Marriage?

 Pennsylvania previously allowed common-law marriages, but this changed in 2005 following the passage of a fresh law.
-As of 2023, Pennsylvania does not recognize common law unions contracted within the commonwealth.
-However, Pennsylvania still recognizes all common law marriages contracted before 2005.
+As of 2023, Pennsylvania does not recognize common-law unions contracted within the commonwealth.
+However, Pennsylvania still recognizes all common-law marriages contracted before 2005.
+Before formal registration by civil authorities, churches often maintained marriage records, and personal records kept by officials or families served as proof of marriage.

 In addition, Pennsylvania recognizes the validity of unions established in other states where this type of marriage is permitted.
-This means Pennsylvania will recognize the marriage of any couple that enters common law marriages in states like Colorado, Iowa, Kansas, Montana, Texas, Utah, and New Hampshire.
+This means Pennsylvania will recognize the marriage of any couple that enters into a common law marriage in states like Colorado, Iowa, Kansas, Montana, Texas, Utah, and New Hampshire.

 Note: Although Pennsylvania statutes do not recognize common-law partnerships, some cities and counties recognize domestic partnerships.
 These include Philadelphia, Pittsburgh, Harrisburg, Allentown, and Luzerne County.
-Under this type of union, couples live together under a legal cohabitation agreement, which addresses issues such as the rights and responsibilities of each party and power of attorney.
+Under this type of union, couples live together under a legal cohabitation agreement, which addresses the rights and responsibilities of each party and the power of attorney.